bbadzioch/MTH337_site/syllabus.md

 be assigned for an outstanding work.
 Some projects will require more effort than others.
 To reflect it, each project will have a weight of up to 10 points, with 10 points for more work-intensive projects, and fewer points for shorter ones.

+Reports will be submitted via UBLearns.
+Late reports will be accepted up to two days after the submission deadline with 15% score reduction for each started day.
-The cumulative grade for all reports will be computed by:
+The lowest report grade will be dropped when computing the final course grade.

-1. converting the letter grade for each report into credits (A = 4.0, A- = 3.67, B+ = 3.33 etc.);
-2. multiplying credits for each report by the report weight and adding all these products;
-3. dividing the resulting number by the sum of weights for all reports;
-4. converting the number obtained in step 3 to a letter grade.
+For more information about project reports, see the course website.

 The lowest report grade will be dropped when computing the cumulative report grade.